 MPUs use a hierarchical wiring approach in which the pitch and thickness of the global wires are increased at each level.
 Indeed, the final global wiring level is little changed from one generation to the next and so will not be affected by electron scattering effects.
-In the 2011 table, the global wiring pitch will be estimated to be constant because significant changes are not expected.
+In the 2009 table, the global wiring pitch will be estimated to be constant because significant changes are not expected.
 The resistivity of metals is a function of temperature and therefore cooling of IC chips is one potential solution to improved wire conductivity.
 However, this is probably not practical for most consumer and portable devices so it is likely that aluminum will continue to be used for global wiring and enhanced CVD/PVD flow techniques [12] will continue to be improved for damascene architectures.

 Other design alternatives are the use of repeaters or oversized drivers, both of which impact chip size and power.
 The most likely near-term solution is the use of very high density TSVs as an enabling technology for three-dimensional chip stacking.
 This technology can reduce overall interconnect wire lengths while allowing incorporation of non-Si solutions for improved functional diversity.
 The other near-term solutions are judicious use of design and signaling options and packaging to minimize the effect of the narrower more resistive global wires.
 A great deal of research is underway on the use of either RF or optical techniques to resolve this issue.
-More radical solutions include superconductors, carbon nanotubes, etc. A full discussion of 3D IC, a proposed roadmap for high density TSV and other alternatives is contained in a TSV related section.
+More radical solutions include superconductors, carbon nanotubes, etc. A full discussion of 3D IC, a proposed roadmap for high density TSV and other alternatives is contained in the New Interconnect Concepts and Radical Solutions section.

 The increasing market for wireless devices and telecom applications will spur a focus on processes and materials for passive devices within the interconnect structure.
 In particular, there will be a focus on new processes and materials for forming the electrodes of MIM capacitors to improve yield and reliability.
 Both Al and Cu are in use for standard spiral inductors, but various magnetic materials may emerge with different inductor designs to reduce the area of these devices.

-First Year of IC Production 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020 2021 2022 2023 2024 2025 2026
+First Year of IC Production 2009 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020 2021 2022 2023 2024

-Metal 0/Contact plug

-CVDW
+MPU/ASIC Metal 1 1⁄2 Pitch 54nm 45nm 38nm 32nm 27nm 24nm 21nm 19nm 17nm 15nm 13nm 12nm 11nm 9.5nm 8.4nm 7.5nm

+LOCAL WIRING (Metal 0)

+CVD W for MPU/ASIC, DRAM & Flash

-ECD Cu, Rh,
+contact fill with alternative material (ECD/CVD Cu, Rh, Ni...)

-Barrier less conductor

-Metal 1, Intermediate wiring
+METAL 1 AND INTERMEDIATE

+WIRING

 ECD Cu

+CVD Cu 1

-Alloy additions to Cu for reliability improvements (CuAl, CuMn, CuTi)
+Alloy additions to Cu for reliability improvements (CuAl, CuTi)

-PVD Cu reflow

-Alternative materials with weaker size effect (W, Mo, Ru)

-CVD Cu

-Semi-Global/Global Conductor
+GLOBAL WIRING

 ECD Cu

 PVD(reflow) or CVD AI